ninet33n19/HyprStay/README.md

-# HyperStay - Full-Stack Airbnb Clone
+# HyprStay - Full-Stack Airbnb Clone

-HyperStay is a modern, full-stack home booking application that replicates the core functionalities of platforms like Airbnb.
+HyprStay is a modern, full-stack home booking application that replicates the core functionalities of platforms like Airbnb.
 It features a React-based frontend for a dynamic user experience and a robust Express.js backend for handling data, authentication, and business logic.

 <br/>